Unity-Technologies/ml-agents/docs/Migrating.md

 * Replace `Academy.RegisterSideChannel` with `SideChannelUtils.RegisterSideChannel()`.
 * Replace `Academy.UnregisterSideChannel` with `SideChannelUtils.UnregisterSideChannel`.
 * If your Agent class overrides `Heuristic()`, change the signature to `public override void Heuristic(float[] actionsOut)` and assign values to `actionsOut` instead of returning an array.
+* Before upgrading, move your environment-specific `Behavior Name` sections from `trainer_config.yaml` into a separate trainer configuration file, under the `behaviors:` section.
+You can move the `default` section too if it's being used.
+  * If your training uses [curriculum](Training-Curriculum-Learning.md), move those configurations under the `Behavior Name` section.
+  * If your training uses [parameter randomization](Training-Environment-Parameter-Randomization.md), move the contents of the sampler config to `parameter_randomization` in the main trainer configuration.

 ## Migrating from 0.14 to 0.15